steveroy0226/edav/_posts/2015-03-17-rpiccone-blogpost-assignment.md

 The use of a circle and arcs doesn't seem like the best way to convey this information, as it implies that the circle represents a maximum or total amount that holds some significance.
 The surrounding arcs representing the percentages appear to be sized in relative proportion to each other, and they visually seem to make up about 75% of the circle.
 This would imply that the full circle represents a combined non-Homo-Sapien ancestry of around 7.6%.
-After browsing the entire site, I did find some explanatory details on this page: https://genographic.nationalgeographic.com/v/#Hominin which states "you may find you have a small percentage (between 0 to 8 percent) of Neanderthal or Denisovan ancestry".
+After browsing the entire site, I did find some explanatory details on <a href="https://genographic.nationalgeographic.com/v/#Hominin">this page</a>:  which states "you may find you have a small percentage (between 0 to 8 percent) of Neanderthal or Denisovan ancestry".
 This at least explains the choice and the significance of the circle, but even if they were to include that detail on the same page as the graph (or at the very least link directly to it) I still don't think this is an effective data visualization.
 I have serious doubts that the purported upper limit of 8% is in any way meaningful, because there is no information provided on the the standard deviation, sample size, or methodology used to come up with that figure.
 My assumption is that the 8% upper limit is a proverbial "black swan" - i.e. it is believed no living human would have a total above 8% because thus far, no human observed has come close to surpassing this amount.
 It states explicitly in the linked "Explore Your Results" page that the science on this is very new, and that your results may change in the future as discoveries are made.
 This affirms my belief that displaying hominid percentages in the context of a circle representing 8% of the human genome is at worst misleading and at best irrelevant.